prakharmrsl/easypcceo.github.io/pages/crypto-mining/dash-hardware.md

 ## Is Dash Mining Profitable?

 The value of dash is on the rise, and the time is now to get in on the action.
 Dash mining in 2017 is extremely profitable.

+If you use the right mining hardware, you'll see a great return on your investment.

+Once you break even, you'll have a great source of passive income.
+Using an ASIC card is the best way to go, as they are the most powerful and efficient miners on the market.

 ## Dash Mining Hardware